RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ### Ways to substitute BIFs, part II

-The preprocessor could add such an epilog to RXU programs in an automated way.
-But, if we count on the idea of a (sufficiently powerful) preprocessor, we can opt for a different strategy.
-Instead of writing an internal routine for each BIF that we want to modify or enhance, we can _substitute_ the name of each BIF in every BIF call, and call a different function instead.
-Now, that different function will have a new name, an _external function name_.
-Clashes with existing BIF names will disappear, and, with them, the need to define internal routines.
+A preprocessor could add such an epilog to RXU programs in an automated way.
+But, if we counted on the idea of a (sufficiently powerful) preprocessor, we could also opt for a different strategy.
+Instead of writing an internal routine for each BIF that we wanted to modify or enhance, we could _substitute_ the name of each BIF in every BIF call, and call a different function instead.
+Now, that different function would have a new name, an _external function name_.
+Clashes with existing BIF names would disappear, and, with them, the need to define internal routines.
 That's a much neater solution.
 Indeed, if working with ooRexx, all the external routines can be grouped in some few packages, and the task of the preprocessor will practically be reduced, beyond the substitution of names and the implementation of new string types, to the trivial addition of a ``::Requires`` directive or a function call that enables the new external functions.

 The RXU preprocessor for Unicode follows this approach.
-It substitutes calls to a rexx BIF ``F`` with calls to ``!F``, i.e., an exclamation mark, "!", is added to the BIF name.
+It substitutes calls to an arbitrary rexx BIF, say ``F``, with calls to ``!F``, i.e., an exclamation mark, "!", is prepended to the BIF name.
 For example the preprocessor would translate ``Length(var)`` to ``!Length(var)``.

 ### Subtleties of substitution

-The _basic idea_ of such a substitution is trivially easy; as it often happens with basic ideas, its concrete realization is nothing but trivial.
-You cannot simply pick every occurence of, say, ``"LENGTH"`` and blindly substitute it with "!LENGTH": that would unintendedly transform _method calls_, like in ``n = var~length``, for example.
+The _basic idea_ of such a substitution is very easy to explain, but, as it often happens with basic ideas, its concrete realization is nothing but trivial.
+You cannot simply pick every occurence of, say, ``"LENGTH"`` and blindly substitute it with ``"!LENGTH"``: that would unintendedly transform _method calls_, like ``n = var~length``, for example.

 Ok, you could say: let's reduce ourselves to the case where a BIF name is followed by a left parentheses.
 But this leaves out ``CALL`` statements, and there are methods that have arguments anyway...